Estyn says too many empty places in schools in Wales

 "It is not a simple thing to say we have spare places.
 This needs to be looked at in far more detail."

-The Estyn report acknowledges that balancing the numbers to avoid surplus places can be difficult, but says little progress has been made since 1996, when guidance was published on tackling the problem.'Impact on the community'
+The Estyn report acknowledges that balancing the numbers to avoid surplus places can be difficult, but says little progress has been made since 1996, when guidance was published on tackling the problem.

 The inspectorate found that in 2011 there were more surplus places than 2006, and no local authority had achieved the Welsh government's recommended target of no more than 10% surplus places across primary and secondary schools.

 The report lays some of the blame with the local authorities it says are "reluctant" to make difficult decisions about school closures and reorganisation.

 It argues these are the most effective ways of redirecting money into raising education standards.